Potatoes grow underground.

 Potatoes are the fourth largest crop in the world.

-Potatoes can be cooked in many different ways (boiled, baked, fried) and can also be frozen and dried.
+Potatoes can be cooked in many different ways : they are boiled, baked, fried.
+Boiled potatoes can be mashed.
+Sometimes the mashed potato is added to flour and other ingredients to make bread or pancakes.
+Potatoes can also be frozen and dried.
 Potatoes are a good food, as they contain protein, calcium, vitamins C, B and D as well as niacin.

 History of potatoes